-Jumping a bit more than a 100 years, here we are, Tokyo 2020.
+Jumping a bit more than 100 years, here we are, Tokyo 2020.
 The queerest Olympics ever with more than 160 out athletes.
-The first ever gender-balanced Olympics with 49% of women participating.
-(Women) athletes are also accommodated in terms of pregnancy, breastfeeding, and child care like never before.
-The Tokyo Olympics furthermore sought to achieve more gender equity in terms of event programming, media visibility, and competitions’ quotas.
+The first-ever gender-balanced Olympics with 49% of women participating.
+(Women) athletes are also accommodated in terms of pregnancy, breastfeeding, and childcare like never before.
+The Tokyo Olympics furthermore sought to achieve more gender equity in terms of event programming, media visibility, and competition’s quotas.
 It has been more of a marathon than a sprint but hey, this is progress!
 Yet, there is still a long way to go.
-The Olympics and sports in general remain an area that reinforces and creates specific ideas about man dominance and power where breaking through the sporting glass (gender) ceiling remains a constant struggle for countless athletes.
+The Olympics and sports, in general, remain an area that reinforces and creates specific ideas about man dominance and power where breaking through the sporting glass (gender) ceiling remains a constant struggle for countless athletes.

 This equality was not necessarily reflected in Tokyo 2020 leadership but this is not about a shortage of women but rather a lack of opportunities.
 Opportunities that were denied to many because as the former Tokyo Olympic chief stated “When you increase the number of female executive members, if their speaking time isn’t restricted to a certain extent, they have difficulty finishing, which is annoying”.
 Well hello there sexism 2.0.
 Thankfully, he stepped down and was replaced by former Olympian Seiko Hashimoto.
 Talking about opportunities, in terms of coaches women only represent 10% of them – yes you read that right.